George Penny

 Called: 2021

-George has gained experience in regulatory law as a case presenter for the Nursing and Midwifery Council and has been instructed as review counsel for a core participant in a major inquiry.
+George also has growing experience in Regulatory Law, having acted as a case presenter for the Nursing and Midwifery Council and as review counsel for a core participant in a major public inquiry.

-George also undertakes pro bono work in a range of fields and was shortlisted for Advocate’s Young Pro Bono Barrister of the Year award 2024.
+Committed to access to justice, George undertakes pro bono work across a range of legal areas.
+In recognition of his contributions, he was shortlisted for Advocate’s Young Pro Bono Barrister of the Year Award 2024.

 Ranked In